Kashmir: Climate

 Kashmir has a different climate for every region owing to the great variation in altitude.
-The temperatures ranges from the tropical heat of the Punjab summer to the intensity of the cold which keeps the perpetual snow on the mountains.
+The temperatures ranges from the subtropical heat of the Punjab summer to the intensity of the cold which keeps the perpetual snow on the mountains.
 Jammu Division, excluding the upper parts of the Chenab Valley, features a humid subtropical climate.
 The Vale of Kashmir has a moderate climate.
 The Astore Valley and some parts of Gilgit-Baltistan features a semi-Tibetan climate.
 While as the other parts of Gilgit-Baltistan and Ladakh have Tibetan climate which is considered as almost rainless climate.

 The southwestern Kashmir which includes much of the Jammu province and Muzaffarabad falls within the reach of Indian monsoon.
 The Pir Panjal Range acts as an effective barrier and blocks these monsoon tracts from reaching the main Kashmir Valley and the Himalayan slopes.
 These areas of the region receive much of their precipitation from the wind currents of the Arabian Sea.
 The Himalayan slope and the Pir Panjal witness greatest snow melting from March until June.
 These variations in snow melt and rainfall have led to destructive inundations of the main valley.
 One instance of such Kashmir flood of a larger proportion is recorded in the 12th-century book Rajatarangini.
-A single cloudburst in July 1935 caused the upper Jehlum river level to rise 11 feet.
+A single cloudburst in July 1935 caused the upper Jhelum river level to rise 11 feet.
 The 2014 Kashmir floods inundated the Kashmir city of Srinagar and submerged hundreds of other villages.